 Employees with excellent work-life balance know the importance of finding time to do the things they love; whether it’s exercising, reading, painting, yoga, or spending time with their families.

-Options are admittedly limited under COVID-19, but it’s still possible to pursue a passion.
 Try to find one thing to do each day that restores creativity, brings enjoyment, and refreshes the mind.

 6. Book a vacation